A Journey to Eliminate Inflammation

 Sweets – what’s your kryptonite?

 Generally, I eat far less processed food than the average person and I try to eat super clean – most of the time.
 My biggest weakness is sweets of all kinds.
 Cookies, ice cream, brownies – you name it.
 I did a 21 Day Detox in February but had fallen off the clean eating wagon.
-I was eating gluten during at least one meal a day and really yummy sweets a few times a week on top of the little sugar here or there that snuck in daily.
+I was eating gluten during at least one meal a day and really yummy sweets a few times a week on top of the little sugar here or there that sneaks in daily.

 We were creating our own plan from doing research on foods that trigger inflammation.
 We knew it takes two weeks for food to completely leave your system thanks to Dr. Erica Lepore, creator of the 21 Day Detox Plan.
 So, we figured we needed to do at least two weeks and then some food testing to isolate quick inflammation triggers.